paulpham157/cyberdesk/cyberdesk-architecture.md

 ### 2. CyberdeskInstance K8s Custom Resource Definition

 #### Implementation
-- YAML file that defines a desktop instance and it's parameters (such as timeoutMs, userId, templateId, etc)
+- YAML file that defines a desktop instance and it's parameters
 - Instances of this custom resource are listened to by Instance Operator

 ### 3. JS / Python SDKs